Measurement of the 12C(e,e'p)11B Two-Body Breakup Reaction at High Missing Momentum Values

-The peak in the missing energy distribution shown in Figure~\ref{kinfig} results predominantly from knockout of protons from the p$_{3/2}$ shell, leaving the residual $^{11}$B nucleus in its ground state.
-There is also a small contribution from proton knockout from other states, leaving the $^{11}$B nucleus in a low-lying excited state.
+The peak in the missing energy distribution shown in Figure~\ref{kinfig} (left-hand plot) results predominantly from knockout of protons from the p$_{3/2}$ shell, leaving the residual $^{11}$B nucleus in its ground state.
+There is also a {\it shoulder} of events which is observed around 22~MeV in Figure~\ref{kinfig}; this is due to the $^{11}$B nucleus being left in one of several low-lying excited states.
+Since the missing energy resolution of the experiment ($\sim$3~MeV) was insufficient to separate the individual states of $^{11}$B, two simulations were prepared in order to determine correct location of the cut in missing energy which was applied to separate the ground state and excited state contributions.
+One simulation was fit to the ground state peak and the second simulation was made for the low-lying excited states.
+By summing the resultant yield from the two simulations and fitting it to the data, the contribution of only the ground state into the {\it shoulder} region could be separated out.
+This allowed the application of the missing energy cut at 20~MeV to optimize only the ground state simulation with minimal contamination from the low-lying excited states.
+In Figure~\ref{kinfig} (left-hand plot) the red curve shows the results of a simulation normalized to the data that includes radiation of real photons by the electron (the `radiative tail').
 There is a large number of events at missing energies greater than 20~MeV resulting from knockout of protons from the s-shell in addition to knockout of protons from correlated nucleon--nucleon pairs.
-The histogram in red shows the results of a simulation normalized to the data that includes radiation of real photons by the electron (the `radiative tail').

 The $(e,e^{\prime}p)$ events were selected by placing a 1.1~ns cut around the coincidence timing peak as well as using the HRS pion rejector to suppress the small amount of pion background.
 The resulting event sample, contained less then 1\% random events.
-The only other cuts on the data were the nominal HRS phase space cuts on momentum, $\lvert dp/p \rvert <0.04$ and angular cuts of $\lvert \theta \rvert < 0.05$ radians and $\lvert \phi\rvert < 0.03$ radians about the spectrometers central ray.
+The only other cuts on the data were the nominal HRS phase space cuts~\cite{Alcorn:2004sb}, on momentum, $| dp/p | <0.04$ and angular cuts of $| \theta | < 0.05$ radians and $| \phi | < 0.03$ radians about the spectrometers central ray.
+These cuts discarded events from the edges of the spectrometer acceptances.